opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 This year's OpenSearchCon Europe conference promises to be an exciting gathering of minds, featuring:

 * Presentations from industry leaders and OpenSearch core contributors.
-* Technical deep dives and hands-on workshops
+* Technical deep dives and hands-on workshops.
 * Case studies and success stories from organizations leveraging OpenSearch
 * Networking opportunities with peers and experts in the field
 * Exhibition area showcasing the latest innovations in the OpenSearch ecosystem